apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 Default：4

 When FeEstarts the MySQL server based on NIO model, the number of threads responsible for IO events.
-Only `mysql_service_nio_enabled` is true takes effect.

-### mysql_service_nio_enabled

-Default：true

-Whether FE starts the MySQL server based on NiO model.
-It is recommended to turn off this option when the query connection is less than 1000 or the concurrency scenario is not high

 ### query_port